wellbutteredtoast/neon-skies/DEVLOG.md

 The shaders appear to not work without assets, since I still haven't done art, I'll have to come back to this later on.
 I did learn that the shaders are written in `OpenGL ES 1.0` shader language, which is helpful.
 I also learned that some shaders can be quite complex, so for th time being I'll just avoid shadering stuff.

 I got something to render on the player, progress!
 So now I'll need to start making proper art once I'm started in uni.
 Until then I'm gonna start working on a basic NPC like system, complete with pathing and everything! ...A couple hours later, the NPC system base is a lot more functional as of now.
 We have NPCs that stand, walk, and chase.
 Right now it's good!
 Well, I broke it, I'll fix it tonight!

+### 4 May, 2025

+It's early in the morning (about 10:30AM) and some good progress has been made.
+I fixed the NPCs after patching some **major** issues with `Nonplayer:pathToPlayerPerfect` and `Nonplayer:pathToPlayerVariance`, mostly math related.
+The update loop was also fixed, as I was trying to compare a string to a boolean, and guess what, that doesn't work. (gasp!)
+Some small changes to the player to made, but not large enough to make a proper note of it.

+I also expanded the readme to give an overview of the world the game takes place in.
+I will *not* be adding things like build instructions as [The Love2D Wiki](https://love2d.org/wiki) provides good instructions for taking a project like this and building it into a binary.

+I learned that you can't make a function `local` if it's a `:` method, which kinda sucks because I built the pathing functions to be that way.
+Well, that should be fine for the next few days as I build out a collision system and using `Tiled` data to make a map, which'll be extremely helpful for me.
+For now, collision is just a concept, nonexistent.
+I fixed the path functions anyways, even if they're only gonna exist for another few days.